mech/Learning-Notes/FrontEnd/JavaScript/React/Redux.md

 Don't confuse between state tree and reducers.
 They are 2 separate things.
 You can retain your state tree while swapping out reducers during code splitting.

 ### Reducer Composition

+If you only have a single root reducer, you will find that it is taking care of different parts of the state tree.
+It is carrying too much responsibilities and frankly hard to maintain.

 * [Feature Request: Allow reducers to consult global state](https://github.com/reactjs/redux/pull/1768)
 * [RFC: Make combineReducers() shape-agnostic](https://github.com/reactjs/redux/issues/1792)